UniCT-WebDevelopment/TooGoodFood/README.md

 node app.js

 ```
 Then you just need to access localhost:5000 by your browser.
-Port 5000 can be changed by editing the port.txt file.
+Port number, database config and ipServer are stored in  the config.json file and can be easily changed.